What is motor neurone disease (MND)?

 It is currently not possible to give a clear answer about the causes of motor neurone disease.
 It is believed that different factors may trigger the disease; a number of genetic and environmental factors need to combine before motor neurone disease can develop.
 In a small number of cases, where there is a family history, a genetic mistake may have been inherited1.

-“Motor neurone disease describes a group of diseases that affect the nerves responsible for voluntary movement and muscle control”
+“MND describes a group of diseases that affect the nerves responsible for voluntary movement and muscle control”

-What are the effects of motor neurone disease?
+What are the effects of MND?

 Motor neurone disease affects everyone differently.
 It causes a range of different symptoms that can appear in a different order and can progress at varying speeds for each individual.
 Symptoms include: